-Storing a local copy of SendBird data in a device helps users look through their messages and channels even while offline.
-It can also prevent the inefficiency of repeating queries upon each connection or device state change, as well as provide a smoother user experience by reducing data loading delays.
+Storing chat data locally within devices helps users retrieve their channels and messages even while offline.
+It can also prevent the inefficiency of repeating queries upon each connection or when device state change, as well as provide a desirable user experience by reducing data loading delays.

-In this document, we show you how to build a local cache using object serialization/deserialization, which is provided through the SDK.
-In the Basic caching using a file section, we provide instructions on building a simple cache that stores the most recent messages and channels in a file.
-In the Advanced caching using a database section, you can find instructions on caching data in an internal database, which helps you store structured and queriable data.
+In the following basic and advanced pages, you can see how to build a local cache by using object serialization and deserialization, which is provided through the SDK.
+In the File caching: Basic page, we provide instructions on how to build a simple cache that stores the most recent messages and channels in a file.
+In the Database caching: Advanced page, you can find instructions on caching chat data in an internal database, which enables you to store structured and queryable data.

 SendBird SyncManager is a library for chat data synchronization, which allows you to cache channels and messages of those channels in your client app reliably with a little effort.
 It listens to the events which happen on the channels in real-time and executes the background tasks for updating the cached data accordingly.
 You can use the cached data for a better user experience, such as retrieving old messages in a channel view without requesting to SendBird server.

 If you want a simple and fast caching implementation, download the SyncManager from our repository on GitHub and see the guide on how to add to your client app.

 SQLiteas an internal database and operates based on it, which saves and stores the chat data synced with SendBird server for caching.